-These WSDL files are not the same as the WSDL that WebLogic Workshop would generate for the corresponding JPD or JCX files.
-The differences are described in detail in "Known Limitations and Issues" on page 2-5.
+These WSDL files are not the same as the WSDL that BEA Workshop for WebLogic would generate for the corresponding JPD or JCX files.
+The differences are described in detail in "Known Limitations and Issues" on page 2-9.

 The relevant XSD schema files (which must be located in a schema folder in the WebLogic Integration application) are needed in the target environment, along with the WSDL and BPEL files.